 We will let you know when you need to do this and we'll then send them to the supplier on your behalf — keep an eye out for this e-mail in the final week of the flip process, or on your live date!

 When and how do I pay my final bill to my old supplier?

 When your flip is complete, your former supplier will generate a final bill for you based on the meter readings — again, your new supplier will send these to your

 original supplier as part of the flip process.

 Most suppliers will send the final bill within a few weeks.
-Just so you know, Ofgem does allow a time scale of 6–8 weeks for the supplier to send you the final bill — we can't generally chase final bills that are outstanding until 6 weeks have elapsed from the day you go live with a new supplier.
+Just so you know, Ofgem does allow a time scale of 6–8 weeks for the supplier to send you the final bill.
+If it is not produced after this timescale, let us know and we can help chase this for you.

 How do I get back the credit on my old supplier's account?